Radiative corrections to decay branching ratios of the CP-odd Higgs boson in two Higgs doublet models: Decay pattern of the CP-odd Higgs boson in the nearly alignment scenario

 \section{Decay pattern of the CP-odd Higgs boson in the nearly alignment scenario}

-In this section, we discuss the decay pattern of the CP-odd Higgs boson in the nearly alignment scenario.
+In this section, we discuss the decay pattern of the CP-odd Higgs boson in the nearly alignment scenario including the higher-order corrections.
 In addition to the theoretical constraints, we take into account the constraint from the $S$ and $T$ parameters, the signal strength of the SM-like Higgs boson, the direct searches of the additional Higgs bosons, and flavor experiments explained in Sec.~\ref{sec: constraint}.
 Although there are constraints from the direct searches for $A\to Zh$ and $H\to hh$ at the LHC, they are quite sensitive to the value of $s_{\beta-\alpha}$, and the excluded region would be changed when we include the higher-order corrections.
 Therefore, we dare to omit the constraint from the Higgs-to-Higgs decay modes in this paper.
 We will study how the higher-order corrections modify the constraints from the direct searches for the additional Higgs bosons elsewhere.

-We consider the following three scenarios for the mass spectrum of the additional Higgs bosons.
+We consider the following two scenarios for the mass spectrum of the additional Higgs bosons.

 In order to avoid the constraint from the $T$ parameter, we assume that the Higgs potential respects the custodial symmetry\footnote{We can also consider the scenario with the twisted-custodial symmetry~\cite{Gerard:2007kn, Haber:2010bw, Aiko:2020atr}, which requires $m_{H}=m_{H^{\pm}}=\sqrt{M^{2}}$ and $s_{\beta-\alpha}=1$.
 In this scenario, the Higgs-to-Higgs decays are prohibited.}~\cite{Pomarol:1993mu}, and the masses of the CP-odd and charged Higgs bosons are degenerate, $m_{A}=m_{H^{\pm}}$.
-In Scenario~A, $A\to tt$ does not open, and the CP-odd Higgs boson decays into $Zh,\,tt^{*},\, bb,\, \tau\tau$ and $gg$ depending on the types of 2HDMs as shown in Fig.~\ref{BrA300_NLO}.
-In Scenario~B, the CP-odd Higgs boson mainly decays into $Zh,\, tt,\, bb$ and $\tau\tau$ depending on the types of 2HDMs as shown in Fig.~\ref{BrA600_NLO}, while $A\to ZH$ also opens in Scenario~C.
+In Scenario~A, $A\to t\bar{t}$ does not open, and the CP-odd Higgs boson mainly decays into $Zh,\,tt^{*},\, b\bar{b},\, \tau\bar{\tau}$ and $gg$ as shown in Fig.~\ref{BrA300_NLO}.
+In Scenario~B, the CP-odd Higgs boson mainly decays into $Zh,\, ZH,\, t\bar{t},\, b\bar{b}$ and $\tau\bar{\tau}$ as shown in Fig.~\ref{BrA600_NLO}.

-For Scenario~A, we study Type-I because Type-II and Type-Y are excluded by the flavor constraints~\cite{Haller:2018nnx}, and Type-X is also excluded by the constraint from $A\to \tau\tau$ \cite{Aiko:2020ksl}.
+For Scenario~A, we study Type-I because Type-II and Type-Y are excluded by the flavor constraints~\cite{Haller:2018nnx}, and Type-X is also excluded by the constraint from $A\to \tau\bar{\tau}$ \cite{Aiko:2020ksl}.
 We take $\tan{\beta}=2$ and $5$.
 The mass of the additional CP-even Higgs boson is scanned as

 The remaining parameters are scanned as